Eagles announce final tour, bidding a ‘long goodbye’ to fans

 Presale tickets and VIP packages will be available starting July 12, with general sales starting two days later on July 14.

-The band said in their announcement that more information will be released as dates are scheduled.
+The band said in the announcement that more information will be released as dates are scheduled.

 “The difficulties of booking venues for multiple nights may require us to return to certain cities, depending on demand,” the Eagles said.
 “But, we hope to see as many of you as we can, before we finish up.”